bottledcode/RFC/drafts/template.md

 List existing areas/features of PHP that will not be changed by the RFC.

-This helps avoid any ambiguity, shows that you have thought deeply about the RFC's impact, and helps reduces mail list noise.
+This helps avoid any ambiguity, shows that you have thought deeply about the RFC’s impact, and helps reduces mail list noise.

 ## Future Scope